elkcityhazard/andrew-mccall-hugo/content/blog/2026/01/configure-swayidle-for-niri-and-noctalia-quickshell/index.md

 Overall, I find Noctalia to be a little snappier than Dank Material Shell on my system.
 A minor pain is setting up system idle for locking and suspending but following this guide, reading the documentation carefully, and taking your time will enable you to have success in automatic locking and suspending.

+### Change Log

+- 2025-02-26: Fixed an broken link to the Arch Wiki regarding hibernation configuration.